 CT Lung Cancer Screening Exam Eligibility

-- Individuals who are currently smoking or have quit within the past 15 years.
-Screening should be discontinued once the individual has not smoked for 15 years.
+- People who smoke or those who have quit smoking within the last 15 years.
+Screening stops once the individual has not smoked for 15 years.

-- History of at least 20 "pack years" of smoking.
-(A pack year equals the number of packs smoked per day times the number of years the patient smoked; two packs a day for 10 years equals 20 pack years.)
+- Tobacco smoking history of at least 20 pack years.
+A pack year equals the number of packs smoked per day times the number of years the person smoked.
+For example, 2 packs a day for 10 years equals 20 pack years.)